kfcampbell/kfcampbell.github.io/_posts/2020-06-09-go-allocators.markdown

 Aha!
 We're getting a little closer: it turns out that `new` returns a _pointer_ to whatever type you want to create.

-But that same code works just fine when we create it with `make`:
+But that same code works just fine when we try it with `make`:

 ```go
 package main